-- 8. Criteria for funding high school courses: - a.
+- iii.
+When the dual enrolment flag is selected for an authorized dual enrolled dual credit, the Tier 5 rate will be applied regardless of the original funding tier for the course. - iv.
+Selecting the dual enrolment flag will require the school to choose the post-secondary institution that they are in partnership with from the drop-down menu within PASIprep. - v.
+Funding for dual enrolled dual credit courses will be provided after each term. - vi.
+School authorities with schools on High School Redesign or who are block funded along with First Nations/First Nations Education Authorities that offer authorized dual credit programming will be funded at a top up rate per CEU for dual enrolled dual credit courses.
+The top-up amount is determined by taking the difference between the Tier 5 rate and the Tier 1 rate.
+This top up funding will be accessed through the same process of submitting course information through PASIprep as identified in the prior bullet points. - 6.
+Criteria for funding high school courses: - a.
 High school courses delivered to students and claimed for funding must meet the conditions in this funding manual, The Guide to Education: ECS to Grade 12 and all other Alberta Education legislation, regulations and policies. - b.
-A regular course (non-career technology studies) submitted as complete (COM) or withdrawn (WDR) is considered completed for funding purposes when: - i. a student has earned a final mark of 50 per cent or greater in the course; or - ii. a student has earned a final mark of 25 per cent or greater but less than 50 per cent in the course, and has attended at least 50 per cent of the classes in the course or has worked on and been assessed on at least 50 per cent of the course content.
-When a student changes from one course to another within an academic program in the same term (e.g. student switches from Social Studies 10-1 to Social Studies 10-2), school authorities shall only claim one course for funding.
+A course submitted as complete (COM) or withdrawn (WDR) is considered completed for funding purposes when: - i. a student has earned a final mark of 50 per cent or greater in the course; or - ii. a student has earned a final mark of 25 per cent or greater but less than 50 per cent in the course, and has attended at least 50 per cent of the classes in the course or has worked on and been assessed on at least 50 per cent of the course content.
+When a student changes from one course sequence to another course sequence in the same term (e.g. student switches from Social Studies 10-1 to Social Studies 10-2), school authorities shall only claim one course for funding.